-Qualified electrical engineers are desperately needed by the power industry (manufacturers, project developers, independent consultants and network operators).
+Qualified electrical engineers are desperately needed by the power industry.
 There is also a severe shortage of power engineering expertise in other sectors, such as government bodies and finance organizations, where a detailed knowledge of energy supply and demand is increasingly important as societies develop and adapt to pressing environmental and economic constraints, dwindling reserves of fossil fuels and the emergence of new energy technologies.

 Our MSc Electrical Power Engineering will give you the knowledge and skills required for a career in power engineering and is aimed at students with general engineering/science backgrounds.
-For those with a background in electrical and/or electronic engineering, this course is an opportunity to update your knowledge with the latest developments in renewable energy and smart grids.
+For those with a background in electrical and/or electronic engineering, the course is an opportunity to update your knowledge with the latest developments in renewable energy and smart grids.
 You will gain the opportunity to develop skills in advanced Electrical Engineering whilst learning and doing research in relevant and critical technology areas.

 You will be introduced to research-led teaching in cutting-edge technologies, materials and processes that enable the generation, transmission, conversion and control of electrical power.
 The course is delivered by a team of world-class research active academics in energy and power engineering, most of whom have industrial experience.
 This guarantees that the course material is always up-to-date and reflects real-world problems in industry and society.
-The individual projects (see below) will often come directly from the strategic industrial partners of the School, including Warwickshire Council, General Electric, Mott Macdonald and National Grid.
-This will give students invaluable experience of working with a variety of stakeholders and with industrial R&D teams.

 The MSc degree (totalling 180 credits) comprises: